Queensland Sentencing Advisory Council

 The Queensland Sentencing Advisory Council (QSAC) was established in November 2016 to provide independent research and advice, seek public views and promote community understanding of sentencing matters.

-It needed to be cost-effective and integrate with the QSAC website (powered by Squiz Matrix CMS).
-It needed to handle traffic from the many channels being used to promote the site, be easily editable and modified to accommodate legislative changes, and capable of providing user insights with easily extractable data.
+Finally, it needed to handle traffic from the many channels being used to promote the site, be easily editable and modified to accommodate legislative changes, and be capable of providing user insights with easily extractable data.

 A microsite, Judge For Yourself, was created.

-- The site was launched on time as part of Law Week in May 2017 and rolled out via social media and community events
+The site was launched as part of Law Week in May 2017 and rolled out via social media and community events.
+More than 8,000 users gave the site a try in the first six weeks alone, on the path to achieving the target of 20,000 for the first year.